cosmos72/schemesh/README.md

 * autocomplete shell paths and scheme strings: when autocompleting inside single or double quotes, the stem starts at the quotes.
 * autocomplete shell paths starting with ~
 * maybe add missing shell builtins "kill"
-* add syntax for evaluating a shell word i.e. a (sh-wildcard) from Scheme.
-TODO: associated to which job?
 * implement function `(string->sh-patterns)`